University of York Students' Union: Welfare

 The Union provides an individual casework service, as well as running campaigns on specific issues such as sexual health or academic integrity.

 Student Action and RAG

 The Union runs various "Student Action" projects which aim to provide student development, while giving something back to the local community.
 One of the major project it runs is an annual 'Kids Camp' which is a residential holiday for Underprivileged children, staffed by volunteers.

 York Sport Union

 The Union funds and supports a number of sports clubs, which compete with other universities in leagues such as BUCS.
 It also organizes the annual Roses Tournament which takes place against Lancaster University.

+Venues

+The student union currently operates six venues, spread between five on Campus West and one on Campus East.
+For a short time during 2021 the union also operated an outside venue called The Lakeside Tap in order to remain open due to Covid restrictions.
+It has since closed indefinitely.